-This Modified Air Quality Study Report (report) analyzes the air quality impacts resulting from the LPP and CVP, herein collectively referred to as the LPP Project.
-The report also follows the methodology previously identified and described in the Preliminary Application Document (PAD), Scoping Document No. 1, and the Air Quality Study Plan.
+This Air Quality Study Report (Study Report) analyzes the air quality impacts resulting from the LPP and CVP, herein collectively referred to as the LPP Project.
+This Study Report also uses the methodology previously identified and described in the Preliminary Application Document (PAD) and Scoping Document No. 1.

 Construction of the pipeline and associated facilities will require installation through native soils and rock.
 These activities are analyzed to characterize and quantify the pollutants and dust resulting from the operation of the required construction equipment.
-In addition, operational activities including natural gas generation systems are analyzed for emissions to identify possible effects on air quality.
+In addition, operational activities are analyzed for emissions to identify possible effects on air quality.